auth0/docs/vkontakte-clientid.md

-# Obtaining a ClientId and Client Secret for vKontakte
+# Obtaining an Application ID and Secure Key for vKontakte

 To configure an vKontakte connection you will need to register your Auth0 instance as a vKontakte application.